mtumilowicz/scala-akka-http-workshop/README.md

         was using before the fault
         * A stopped actor is disconnected from its ActorRef and redirected to the deadLettersActorRef as described by the stop event
-      * What both
-        the stopped actor and the crashed actor have in common is that by default, the post- Stop is called after they’ve been cut off from the actor system.
-    * The solution in that case could be to send the failed Row message to the self ActorRef so it would be processed by the fresh actor instance
-      * One issue to note with this approach is that by sending a message back onto the mailbox, the order of the messages on the mailbox is changed
-* 4.2.4 Putting the lifecycle pieces together
 * 4.2.5 Monitoring the lifecycle
     * The lifecycle ends when the actor is terminated.
         * An actor is terminated